ankakulka/techwriter-website/docs/tutorials/python-tutorials.md

 Once you understand the basics, you can then expand this knowledge to build your own custom scripts.
 Even if you ask ChatGPT to write a script for you, some understanding of basic concepts will be useful, so that you can be more specific in your instructions and potentially catch errors.

 > **Note** Install Python version 3and Visual Studio Code.
-If you're on a Mac, or a newer version of Windows, Pythons should alrady be pre-installed.
+If you're on a Mac or a newer version of Windows, Pythons should already be pre-installed.

 <!-- CHEck by .... -->

 ## Merge PDFs Using Python

-Working with PDF files can a pain...but it doesn't have to be.
+Working with PDF files can be a pain...but it doesn't have to be.
 You don't even need any expensive software to handle PDFs: just a few lines of Python code will suffice.

-In this quick tutorial I'll show you how to easily merge multiple files without having to tinker in the Adobe Acrobat or a similar program, simply taking advantage of the capabilities of the PyPDF2 library.
+In this tutorial, I'll show you how to easily merge multiple files without having to tinker in the Adobe Acrobat or a similar program, simply taking advantage of the capabilities of the PyPDF2 library.
 This method is much quicker and cheaper and all the tools used here are free.

 1. **Organize your files**<br/>